Partners

 Dogger Bank Wind Farm is in the process of becoming the world’s largest offshore wind farm.
 In partnership with Dogger Bank and South Tyneside Council, we present the Powering the Future: South Tyneside and beyond! challenge.
 Children in schools across South Tyneside undertaking the challenge will expand their skills in STEM learning and broaden their knowledge of renewable energy and how it can be implemented to bring about positive change for our planet.

-Our partnership with Cumbria County Council is allowing us to bring bookish invention challenges to children across Cumbria.
-Through a series of workshops, we are presenting literary challenges that not only encourage wider reading, but implore the children to take their ideas from the page into reality by creating and making.
+Our partnership with Cumbria County Council allowed us to bring bookish invention challenges to children across Cumbria.
+Through a series of workshops, we presented literary challenges that not only encouraged wider reading, but implored the children to take their ideas from the page into reality by creating and making.

 Children Heard and Seen are a UK charity who support children, young people, and their families that are impacted by parental imprisonment.
 For the children, they utilise peer support groups, online activities, and activity days at no cost to the families.
 Our partnership has fostered the Growing Together Challenge and we have attended an activity day to provide a workshop for the children.